(3 minute read)

 - If it is living under your bed it needs to go.
 Scary, scary stuff lives under beds.
 Crazy amounts of dirt collect under a bed.
 If you have allergies wouldn’t it be nice to be able to sweep under your bed?
 If you don’t have allergies wouldn’t it be nice to be sure the boogie man is not generating from the dust beasts under there as the clock strikes midnight?

-- Determine to get rid of stuff on the floor.
+- Determine to have less clutter on the floor.
 I have found having the floor areas clear makes for easier cleaning.
 I have managed to do this in my laundry room, pantry, and a few closets and it is delightful.

 - Set a “Buy a new one, ditch and old one policy.”
 Like clothes hangers, but apply this to anything from underwear to vehicles.
-If you are not willing to ditch the old one, perhaps a new one isn’t needed or even wanted much after all.
+After all, if you are not willing to ditch the old one, perhaps a new one isn’t needed or even wanted.

 - Consider the time and sacrifice an item is requiring.
 Is it stealing from you?
 Is this where you want your time, money and energy to go?